redhat-performance/jetlag/docs/troubleshooting.md

 # Dell

-## Reset BMC / iDrac
+## Reset BMC / iDRAC

-In some cases the Dell idrac might need to be reset per host.
+In some cases the Dell iDRAC might need to be reset per host.
 This can be done with the following command:

 ```console
 sshpass -p "password" ssh -o StrictHostKeyChecking=no user@mgmt-computer.example.com "racadm racreset"